gitmikayao/web-viewer-docs/docs/api/api.md

 ```

 ### removeViewer()
-- **Description:** Remove viewer from DVS.
+- **Description:** Remove a viewer from DVS.
 This api accept viewer uid or viewer instance as argument.
 - **Arguments:**
   - `{ string | Viewer } viewerUid | viewer ` - viewer uid or viewer instance.
 - **Returns:** `{ boolean }`